OttoDIY/blockly/README.md

 Just make sure to keep consistency in the naming and make a record of the change or improvement made.

-Welcome to the Otto DIY development team!
+Welcome to the Otto DIY team!
 Thanks for your contribution.

 ## Attribution